These Magnet Gadgets Simplify DIY

 Your first do-it-yourself project as a child may well have involved magnets.
 Whether you glued buttons and pebbles onto magnetic backing to adorn your family’s fridge, or experimented with adding a charge to paper clips, you discovered back then that there's something about working with magnets which is very … well … attractive.
-Now that you’ve grown up and moved on to more challenging DIY projects, you can still use magnets, this time as tools to make your work much easier.
+Now that you’ve grown up and moved on to more challenging DIY, you can still use magnets, this time as tools to make your work easier.
 Take a look at eight handy-dandy magnetic devices for home handy men and women.

 1. Nail Holder